NEWS RELEA

 If you disable your Visco Lok, and later choose to remove your TORQ Locker to go back to 3WD, you will need to buy a new or used Differential Case with a Visco Lok.
 Once removed and disabled the Visco Lok can not be reinstalled.

-The truck appears to be "locked" in the front axles, and is nearly impossible to turn even at low speeds (under 20mph).
+The truck appears to be 'locked' and is nearly impossible to turn even at low speeds (20 mph).

 We do not have exclusion in our warranty covering locker use in vehicles with over sized tires.
 Generally the biggest issue with over sized tires is the diameter of the tires themselves.